vitessio/website/content/en/docs/13.0/reference/compatibility/query_planner.md

  + gen4
    - The new planner added to vitess.
    It supports more queries, and is able to find plans that are more optimal than the old planner could.
+   Read more about it [here](/blog/2021-11-02-why-write-new-planner.md)

  + left2right
-   - This planner works similarly to the `straight_join` directive in MySQL - the joins are going to be performed in the order specified by the query.
+   - This planner works similar to the `straight_join` directive in MySQL - the joins are going to be performed in the order specified by the query.

  + gen4fallback
-   - This planner will first try the gen4 planner, and if it fails, it uses the V3 planner.
+   - This planner will first try the gen4 planner, and if it fails, it uses the v3 planner.
 This was useful during the development of gen4, but probably not very useful in production.

  + gen4comparev3
    - Finally, specifying the planner to `gen4comparev3` will run the query using both planners, and compares the output, failing the query if the results do not agree.